-Subtler signals - like shifting patterns over several engagement surveys – act together in a more sophisticated way to indicate whether people may leave.
-The proprietary algorithm takes into account a range of obvious and subtle signals to sense turnover risks.
+Subtler signals - like shifting patterns over several engagement surveys – act more sophisticatedly to indicate whether people may leave.
+The proprietary algorithm considers a range of obvious and subtle signals to sense turnover risks.

-Having information about which cohorts are at risk of leaving, and why enables HR teams and people leaders to take action to address drivers and retain employees.
+Having information about which cohorts are at risk of leaving and why enables HR teams and people leaders to take action to address drivers and retain employees.

-“Beyond the exit interview, little is known or documented around why an employee, or groups of employees, are choosing to leave an organization at various stages of their tenure.
+“Beyond the exit interview, little is known or documented about why an employee, or groups of employees, are choosing to leave an organization at various stages of their tenure.
 Our new dashboard provides a predictive forecast of a company’s employee turnover.
-Our proprietary algorithms sense when an employee is going to leave an organization and uncover the reasons why,” explains Jason McPherson, one of Culture Amp's Chief Scientists.
+Our proprietary algorithms sense when an employee is going to leave an organization and uncover why,” explains Jason McPherson, one of Culture Amp's Chief Scientists.

 Auto Trader reduces turnover and saves £486,000

 As with most companies, employee turnover is really disruptive for us, especially when we operate such a lean model.
-Every employee that leaves is a significant loss for our business.— Christos TsaprounisHead of People and Culture, Auto Trader
+Every employee that leaves is a significant loss for our business.

-“As with most companies, employee turnover is really disruptive for us, especially when we operate such a lean model.
+“As with most companies, employee turnover is disruptive for us, especially when we operate such a lean model.
 Every employee that leaves is a significant loss for our business.
 When we only factor in the employee replacement and recruitment cost, it’s about £6,000 for each position we need to re-hire, and that’s only the basic cost,” said Christos Tsaprounis, Head of People and Culture.
-By focusing on culture and taking action on the insights from Culture Amp, Auto Trader saw a reduction in turnover by 9-percentage points, equivalent to saving £486,000 in recruitment costs alone.
+By focusing on culture and taking action on the insights from Culture Amp, Auto Trader saw a reduction in turnover by 9 percentage points, equivalent to saving £486,000 in recruitment costs alone.